QUICK ANSWER

 A sales associate completed the 63-hour pre-license course and the sales associate exam.
 A broker associate completed the broker-license path: qualifying active experience, the 72-hour broker pre-license course unless exempt, the broker exam, and DBPR approval.
 Both work under a supervising broker, but the broker associate has broker-level training and credentials.

-Can a broker associate own a real estate brokerage in Florida?
+Can a broker associate own or operate a real estate brokerage in Florida?

-Not while operating in broker associate status.
-Operating or qualifying a brokerage requires the licensee to switch to active broker status with DBPR.
-The broker license is the same; the operational status is what changes.
+Not while operating in broker associate status as the brokerage's broker.
+A broker associate does not qualify, supervise, or operate the brokerage in that role.
+Operating or qualifying a brokerage requires the licensee to switch to active broker status with DBPR and satisfy the brokerage registration structure.
+The broker license is the same; the operating status and registered responsibility are what change.

 How long does it take to become a broker associate in Florida?